Ant Care & Keeping, Ant Facts & Stories

 The species needs three things from its main housing: stable deep humidity, escape-proofing, and room to grow fast.

 • Digfix or natural-substrate formicaria.
-A soil-and-clay nest that the colony will excavate.
-Carebara are powerful diggers and they actively enjoy a substrate they can shape.
-The downside is that you cannot see the brood.
-(Digfix formicaria selection →)
+A soil-and-clay nest the colony excavates themselves.
+Carebara are strong diggers and they genuinely enjoy a substrate they can shape.
+The trade-off is that you can’t see the brood.
+(Digfix formicaria →)

 • Gypsum formicaria with a vertical chamber layout.
-Gypsum holds humidity well and is heavy enough that minor escapes through the lid edge stay rare.
+Gypsum holds humidity well and the heft makes minor escapes through the lid edge rare.
 (Gypsum formicaria →)

 • Acrylic-on-Ytong hybrids.
-Hobbyists with deep experience sometimes build these for the visibility, but they require an external humidifier and are not a setup we recommend for someone’s first Carebara.
+Experienced keepers build these for visibility.
+They need an external humidifier and I wouldn’t recommend them for someone’s first Carebara.

 Size.
-A colony of 200 workers needs at least a small-to-medium chamber footprint plus an outworld at least 25×15 cm.
-By month nine, you will need to be ready to add a second module.
-By month eighteen, you should be running a multi-module system.
+A 200-worker colony needs at least a small-to-medium chamber footprint plus an outworld at least 25×15 cm.
+By month nine, you should be ready to bolt on a second module.
+By month eighteen, you should be running a multi-module setup.

 Outworld.
-Keep the lid sealed with foam strips along the edges.
-Apply a fresh band of Fluon (PTFE) or talc-and-alcohol slurry to the upper 3 cm of the inside walls every six weeks.
-Minors will find every smudge and gap.
-We have seen colonies escape through a 0.6 mm gap in a Tupperware seal.
+Seal the lid edges with foam strips.
+Re-apply a fresh band of Fluon (PTFE) or talc-and-alcohol slurry to the top 3 cm of the inside walls every six weeks.
+Minors will find every smudge and every gap.
+I’ve seen a colony escape through a 0.6 mm gap in a Tupperware lid seal.

 Ventilation.
-Cut at least two mesh-covered ventilation holes (3–4 mm steel mesh; minors push through fabric mesh).
-High waste production means an unventilated outworld grows mould within a month.
+Cut at least two mesh-covered vent holes (3 to 4 mm steel mesh, minors push straight through fabric mesh).
+High waste output means an unventilated outworld grows mould inside a month.

 Heating, humidity, and climate

 This is where most colonies die.
-Carebara diversa is not forgiving about climate.
+Carebara diversa doesn’t forgive climate mistakes.

 Temperature:

-• Day/night cycle: a gentle 33 °C day / 27 °C night cycle mimics their natural range and keeps activity rhythms healthy.
-Pure flat 30 °C also works.
+• Day/night cycle: a gentle 33 °C day / 27 °C night mimics their native range and keeps activity rhythms healthy.
+Flat 30 °C also works.

-• Lower limit: short drops below 22 °C cause noticeable brood damage.
-Sustained drops below 18 °C kill colonies.
-There is no hibernation phase to fall back on.
+• Lower limit: short drops below 22 °C cause visible brood damage.
+Sustained drops below 18 °C will kill a colony.
+There’s no hibernation phase to fall back on.

 How to heat.
 A 12 V self-regulating heating cable under one side of the nest, controlled by a digital thermostat, is the right tool.
-Plain heating mats lack the precision and tend to bake the bottom of the nest.
-Place the heat source under one half of the formicarium so the colony can choose a thermal sweet spot.
+Plain heating mats lack the precision and they tend to bake the bottom of the nest.
+Place the heat source under one half of the formicarium so the colony can pick their own thermal sweet spot.

-If you have to use a heating mat at the start, run it through a thermostat probe in the nest, set conservatively to 30 °C, and upgrade to a cable as soon as the colony grows past a few hundred workers.
+If you have to start with a heating mat, run it through a thermostat probe in the nest, set it conservatively to 30 °C, and upgrade to a cable as soon as the colony hits a few hundred workers.

 Humidity:

-• Nest: 70–90 %.
+• Nest: 70 to 90 %.
 Deep humidity matters more than misting.
-A soil-based or gypsum nest with a charged water reservoir holds humidity better than an acrylic nest you mist daily.
+A soil-based or gypsum nest with a charged reservoir holds humidity better than an acrylic nest you mist daily.

-• Mist at least twice a day during the first six months.
-Use a fine atomiser; heavy droplets drown minors.
+• Mist at least twice a day for the first six months.
+Use a fine atomiser.
+Heavy droplets drown minors.

 • Track it.
-A combined thermometer/hygrometer inside the outworld is the cheapest insurance you can buy.
+A combined thermometer/hygrometer inside the outworld is the cheapest insurance you’ll ever buy.

 Feeding the marauder

 A Carebara colony eats.
-Not “feed a small piece of cricket once a week” eats.
+Not “a piece of cricket once a week” eats.
 Actually eats.

 Protein:

-• Live crickets, dubia roaches, mealworm pieces, locust hatchlings.
+• Live crickets, dubia roaches, mealworm pieces, locust hatchlings (for established colonies).

-• Tiny pieces of unsalted cooked chicken or tuna (use sparingly; protein left out grows mould fast).
+• Small pieces of unsalted cooked chicken or tuna (sparingly, protein left out grows mould fast).

 Carbohydrates:

-• A continuous source of sugar is essential.
-The Energy Ant Jelly set is the easiest way to keep a stable sugar feed without spilling honey or syrup.
-We have seen Carebara arenas where workers walk a permanent loop between the brood and the jelly cup for days.
+• A constant source of sugar is non-negotiable.
+The Energy Ant Jelly set is the easiest way to keep stable sugar around without spilling honey or syrup.
+I’ve seen Carebara arenas where workers walk a permanent loop between the brood pile and the jelly cup for days on end.

-• Honey water (1:1) or 20 % sugar water in a small dish works as well, but spills attract mould.
+• Honey water (1:1) or 20 % sugar water in a small dish also works.
+Spills attract mould.

 Schedule:

-• Founding queen: small protein once every 7 to 10 days, sugar drop once a week.
+• Founding queen: small protein every 7 to 10 days, sugar drop once a week.

 • 20 to 100 workers: small live or thawed insect every 2 to 3 days, sugar always available.